Sudo-Ivan/archiver-zim/README.md

 # Archiver ZIM

-A tool for continuously downloading and archiving videos and podcasts into ZIM files.
+A tool for downloading and archiving videos and podcasts into ZIM files.

 ## Features